joy-celeste/nikki-db/README.md

 - [x] Bug: Volley Lucia, Angelika's Dream amongst others don't have icons loading in search
 - [x] When loading multiple items, unhide everything
 - [ ] Load sessions by URL (list of items or a suit id)
-- - [ ] Add URL Shortener
 - [x] Create script for version with current prod clothes
 - [ ] Create flag for version with only certain suit names
 - [ ] Install logger for debugging
 - [ ] Add report menu
+- [x] Display only suits that are visible in Achievements section
+- [x] Fix bug where sorting by ID crashes

+### Milestone 3: Performance increases, additional features, address initial feedback
 - [ ] Create the beautiful UI
 - - [ ] Window
 - - [ ] Menu
 - - [ ] Equipped
 - - [ ] Add subtype icons to menu
 - [ ] Unit tests for UI
-- [x] Display only suits that are visible in Achievements section
-- [x] Fix bug where sorting by ID crashes

-### Milestone 3: Performance increases, additional features, address initial feedback
+- [ ] Add URL Shortener
 - [ ] Add shadow support
 - [ ] Add tilt support
 - [ ] Add animations